junovhs/neti/docs/issues/issues-backlog.md

 ## [37] LCOM4 miscalibrated for delegation patterns
 **Status:** OPEN
 **Files:** `src/analysis/structural.rs`, `src/config/mod.rs`
+**Labels:** Accuracy, Detection Rules, Architecture **Depends on:** [30]

-The "Touch fields for LCOM4" hacks indicate the metric is too sensitive to pure delegators.
-Either exempt config/CLI modules, adjust computation for delegation patterns, or add `// neti:allow(LCOM4)` mechanism.
+**Problem:** Existing "touch fields for LCOM4" hacks suggest the metric is too sensitive to pure delegation patterns, which reduces trust in the signal.

+**Fix:**

+1. Revisit the LCOM4 calculation for delegator-heavy modules.
+2. Either exempt the affected module categories, improve the computation, or rely on an explicit suppression path.
+3. Prefer a real metric fix over a blanket carve-out when practical.
+4. Add tests proving the chosen approach distinguishes delegation from low cohesion.

 **Resolution:**

 ---